solana-foundation/solana-improvement-documents/proposals/0050-increase-prioritization-fee.md

 ## Impact

 - To vote transactions, no impact;
-- To transactions don't set `compute_unit_price` (which is 90+% of non-vote transactions) , no impact;
+- To transactions don't set `compute_unit_price` (which is ~32% of non-vote transactions) , no impact;
-- To transactions set `compute_unit_price`, user need to reevaluate strategy of when to use priority, and how much.
-Specifically,
+- To transactions set `compute_unit_price`, user needs to reevaluate strategy of when to use priority, and how much.
+Specifically:
   - user might want to set `compute_unit_price` only when block or account contention increase;

+    User can do that by either check RPC endpoint `getRecentPrioritizationFees` for minimal fee to block or specific accounts when constructing transaction;

+    User can also continuously pull RPC endpoint to built up prioritization fee historical stats locally, then generate adquent prioritization fee algorithmically when constructing transactions.
-  - when setting `compute_unit_price`, it is advised to set in increment of 1_000_000 microlamports (eg 1 lamport);
+  - when setting `compute_unit_price`, it is advised to set in increment of 1_000 microlamports (eg 0.001 lamport);
-  - When setting `compute_unit_price`, it is important to also evaluate value for `compute_unit_limit` to avoid paying too high prioritization fee.
+  - When setting `compute_unit_price`, it is important to also evaluate value for `compute_unit_limit` to avoid paying too high prioritization fee;
+    especially for ~50% non-vote transactions currently not setting `compute_unit_limit` at all.

 ### Examples